autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 #### Jail

-Jailing is a protocol action that excludes a validator from selection to the consensus committee for a period of time measured in blocks.
+Jailing is a protocol action that excludes a validator from selection to the consensus committee for a period of time measured in blocks known as a _jail period_.

 Jailing may be applied as part of a slashing penalty depending on the _severity_ of the _fault_ being _slashed_.
 Jailing changes a validator's state from `active` to `jailed`.
 Validators in a `jailed` state are barred from [consensus committee selection](/concepts/consensus/committee/#committee-member-selection).

-The validator's jail release block number is computed by `current block number + jail factor * proven fault count * epoch period` where:
+The validator's jail release block number is computed based on its proven fault history as described in [Jail period calculation](/concepts/accountability/#jail-period-calculation).

-- `current block number`: the block number at the time of computation (i.e. the last block of an epoch when slashing is applied)
-- `jail factor`: a multiplier measured as a number of epochs, defined as a protocol parameter in the [slashing protocol configuration](/concepts/accountability/#slashing-protocol-configuration)
-- `proven fault count`: the number of faults that the validator has been slashed for since registration.
-This applies a reputational factor based on the validator's slashing history
-- [`epoch period`](/glossary/#epoch-period): The period of time for which a consensus committee is elected, defined as a number of blocks in the Autonity network's [protocol parameterisation](/reference/protocol/) and set in the network's [genesis configuration](/reference/genesis/#public-autonity-network-configuration)

 After expiry of the jail period a validator may get out of jail by [re-activating](/concepts/validator/#validator-re-activation) to revert to an `active` state and resume [eligibility for consensus committee selection](/concepts/validator/#eligibility-for-selection-to-consensus-committee).